fusioncharts/dev_centre_docs/getting-started/angular/angular/rendering-different-charts-using-angular.md

 > The number of objects passed in the series should be the same as the number of labels.

-Now that the data is ready, let us dive in directly to render the chart.
-The consolidated code is given below:
+Now to build the chart.
+Copy the codes for the `module.ts`, `component.ts`, and `app.component.html` files from below and paste them in the respective files:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>